Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- The Wolverines outscore opponents by 11.1 points per game (scoring 74.6 points per game to rank 36th in college basketball while allowing 63.5 per outing to rank 160th in college basketball) and have a +346 scoring differential overall.
+- The Wolverines are outscoring opponents by 11.1 points per game with a +346 scoring differential overall.
+They put up 74.6 points per game (36th in college basketball) and allow 63.5 per contest (160th in college basketball).

-- Michigan's offense has been less effective in Big Ten tilts this season, scoring 73.2 points per contest, compared to its overall average of 74.6 PPG.
+- Michigan's offense has been less productive in Big Ten matchups this season, tallying 73.2 points per contest, compared to its overall average of 74.6 PPG.

-- The Wolverines are scoring 78.6 points per game this season at home, which is 7.8 more points than they're averaging when playing on the road (70.8).
+- The Wolverines are scoring 78.6 points per game when playing at home.
+When playing on the road, they are averaging 70.8 points per contest.

-- Michigan is giving up 63.6 points per game this year at home, which is 1.3 more points than it is allowing away from home (62.3).
+- Michigan surrenders 63.6 points per game in home games, compared to 62.3 on the road.

-- The Wolverines have been putting up 70.4 points per game in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 campaign.
+- In their last 10 games, the Wolverines have been putting up 70.4 points per game, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.